-The Bell Tower Tearooms will reopen from 11th April 2022.
+The Bell Tower Tearooms will open from 30th March 2023.

 All tickets are valid for repeat visits to the Cathedral for 12 months from the date of purchase - avoid disappointment and save time on the day by booking in advance online.

-Residents in SP1, SP2 and Laverstock - Free (with proof of residence)
+Residents of SP1, SP2 and Laverstock Free (with proof of residence)